moby/moby/docs/sources/articles/b2d_volume_resize.md

 lot of containers, or your containers are particularly large, larger will be
 better:

-    `$ vboxmanage modifyhd /full/path/to/<newVDIimage>.vdi —-resize <size in MB>`
+    $ vboxmanage modifyhd /full/path/to/<newVDIimage>.vdi —-resize <size in MB>

 ## 4. Download a disk partitioning tool ISO

 To resize the volume, we'll use [GParted](http://gparted.sourceforge.net/download.php/).
-Once you've downloaded the tool, add the ISO to the Boot2Docker VM’s IDE bus.
+Once you've downloaded the tool, add the ISO to the Boot2Docker VM IDE bus.
 You might need to create the bus before you can add the ISO.

-**Note:**
+> **Note:**
-It's important that you choose a partitioning tool that is available as an ISO so that the Boot2Docker VM can be booted with it.
+> It's important that you choose a partitioning tool that is available as an ISO so
+> that the Boot2Docker VM can be booted with it.

 <table>
 	<tr>